VBAndCs/sVB-Small-Visual-Basic/Readme.md

 For more info, see the `DemoLib` project at the samples folder.
 It is a VB.NET project that crates a DemoLib.dll in its bin\release folder, which I copied to the sVB\bin\lib folder so you can try it with DemoLibSample app in the samples folder.

-Now we can announce sVB as a mature productive dssktop programming language, and you can use it to build interesting apps.
+Now we can announce sVB as a mature productive desktop programming language, and you can use it to build interesting apps.
 Have fun.